mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

   end
 ```

-To the right you will see a few example schemas.
+The code panel contains a few example schemas.
 The last field `z` in `my_schema` has constrained type `Int32{1:5}`.
 For more information on this feature see [Constrained Types][1].

 ## Schema References

-Inkling statements can reference schemas by name.

 ```inkling--code
    concept MyConcept